httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~
 {: title="Request containing a JSON object without any content coding"}

-Compressing is an efficient way to reduce
+Compression is an efficient way to reduce
 the content length.

 ~~~ http-message